-- if a request comes from a jurisdiction that corresponds to a country and the jurisdiction code is the same as a top level ccTLD, which is not yet registered, then the top level ccTLD should be used as the jurisdiction code; - if a request comes from a jurisdiction that corresponds to a multinational (e.g., European Union) or international (e.g., United

-Nations, Free Software Foundation) organizations the Top Level Domain Name (e.g., "eu") or the Domain Name (e.g., "un.org", "wto.int") of the organization should be used as the jurisdiction code;

-- in case when such multi-national or international organization does not have a registered domain, Designated Expert(s) should assign something like <name>.lex.arpa, where <name> is the English acronym of the organization name.
-For example, the jurisdiction code of the European Economic Community is "eec.lex.arpa".
+- if a request comes from a jurisdiction that corresponds to a country and the jurisdiction code is the same as a top level ccTLD, which is not yet registered, then the top level ccTLD should be used as the jurisdiction code; - if a request comes from a jurisdiction that corresponds to a multinational (e.g., European Union) or international (e.g., United Nations, World Trade Organization) organizations the Top Level Domain Name (e.g., "eu") or the Domain Name (e.g., "un.org", "wto.org") of the organization should be used as the jurisdiction code; - in case when such multi-national or international organization does not have a registered domain, Designated Expert(s) should assign something like <name>.lex.arpa, where <name> will be the English acronym of the organization name.
+For example, the jurisdiction code of the European Economic Community could be "eec.lex.arpa".